mkermani144/arbit/README.md

 ## How It Works

-We have a predefined set of Arbits—currently ERG<->ADA and RSN<->ADA, using Ergo Dex and Splash.
+We have a predefined set of Arbits—currently ERG<->ADA and RSN<->ADA, using Ergo Dex, Splash, and Minswap.
 We consider Arbits in both directions and calculate their profits.

 We calculate profit for fixed USD values ($50 and $100).
 We don't optimize token amounts for maximum profit; that would complicate things.